 - Because you’re probably reading this on the go…

 A password manager saves you the time and hassle of navigating all of the above when you’re on the go.
-In fact, you can start saving time (and money!) right now by going to the Google Play store and downloading the always-free SpeedyPassword Android password manager.
-With a fast install and immediate security protection, you’ll be able to keep obsessively using your phone or tablet without giving up any of life’s…ahem, benefits.
+In fact, you can start saving time (and money!) right now by going to the Google Play store and checking out the password managers available for Android.

 October 1, 2015 / By: Leah